aumartinez/mvc-php/README.md

 # MVC and PHP

-An MVC implementation example using PHP
+A MVC implementation example using PHP

 ## The MVC Pattern